jackouni/LS_RB101/lesson_2/08_flowchart.md

 We can use flowcharts to organize and illustrate the control flow of an application.
 The flowcharts are generally used to supplement pseudo-code and really helps with abstracting the process.

+Trying to create flowcharts and pseudo-code can get a little tough, deciding what parts we include and what complexities we want to abstract out can be hard.
+The idea is to give a higher level overview of the application flow, so we sometimes could just include methods or titles in our pseudo-code and flowchart that represent a whole other sub-process and on separate pseudo-code or flowcharts we can figure out those sub-processes.
+Deciding what sub-processes to have written out in full can be hard, and it's apart of the problem solving.

 ### Here are some common symbols we can use in our flowchart diagrams:

 <img src="lesson_2/images/flowchart_components.jpg">